Duopoly: Bertrand duopoly

 In a Bertrand duopoly, two firms compete on price instead of quantity.
 Each firm assumes that its rival's price is fixed and chooses its own price to maximize profit.
-This model predicts that, under certain conditions, firms will set prices equal to marginal cost, leading to perfect competition.
+With homogeneous products, identical constant marginal costs and no capacity constraints, the model predicts prices equal to marginal cost, matching the competitive price.

 Stackelberg duopoly

 A Stackelberg duopoly is a model where one firm (the leader) chooses its output level first, followed by the other firm (the follower).
 The follower observes the leader's output decision and adjusts its own output to maximize profit.
-The Stackelberg model often results in a higher total output and lower market price than the Cournot and Bertrand models.
+With homogeneous products, linear demand and identical constant marginal costs, the Stackelberg model yields higher total output and a lower market price than the Cournot model.

 Examples in business

 A commonly cited example of a duopoly is that involving Visa and Mastercard, who between them control a large proportion of the electronic payment processing market.
 In 2000 they were the defendants in a United States Department of Justice antitrust lawsuit.
 An appeal was upheld in 2004.

-Other examples where two companies control an overwhelming proportion of a market are:
+Other current and historical examples include: